shrey0403/Book-Store-management-system/README.md

-# Book Management Web Application 📚
+# ReadRover 📚

-Manage your book collection efficiently with our intuitive web application built using React, Node.js, Express, and Axios.
+With ReadRover you can manage your book collection efficiently with our intuitive web application built using React, Node.js, Express, and Axios.

 ## Features